 – are their airways clear and there is no space to slump which can affect their airways.

 For more about babywearing safety see Babywearing Safety.

 Is it adjustable for your baby?

 Personally I prefer baby carriers that don’t require an infant insert and with an adjustable seat as they allow you to fit your baby from the start and as they grow.
-This is why I only stock carriers that are adjustable to get the best value and comfort for you both.
-There are a lot of carriers that have an infant insert which works for some babies but not all.
-Because of the inserts being ‘one size fits all’, it can be harder to achieve an optimal position for YOUR baby and there can be an in-between stage where your baby won’t fit the insert but is too small for the carrier alone.
+Carriers that require an infant insert aren’t unsafe but because of the inserts being ‘one size fits all’, it can be harder to achieve an optimal position for YOUR baby.
+And there can be an in-between stage where your baby won’t fit the insert but is too small for the carrier alone.
 Plus inserts are often hot and bulky making the learning curve a bit harder!